 Compound Microscopes

-The compound microscopes is the classic microscope that people think about most.
+The compound microscope is the classic microscope that people think about most.
 It can utilize either a single beam path (monocular microscope) or a dual beam path (binocular microscope) for each eye.
-It will create a 2 dimensional image.
+It will create a 2-dimensional image.
 The range of magnification for this type of microscope usually ranges from 40x to 1000x, although some are capable of higher or lower magnifications.
-The variations of the compound microscope include biological, metallurgical and polarizing.
+The variations of the compound microscope include biological, metallurgical, and polarizing.

 The binocular compound microscope is used when high resolution is needed.
 Compound means that there are two major optical parts, an objective and an eyepiece, providing magnification.